pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 ### Classification rule

-For a test input x, assign the most common label amongst its k most similar training inputs.
+For a test input $x$, assign the most common label amongst its $k$ most similar training inputs.

 ### What distance function should we use to find neighbors?

 The k-nearest neighbor classifier fundamentally relies on a distance metric.
 The better that metric reflects label similarity, the better the classified will be.

 1. Minkowski distance between two points $x$ and $x'$: $$D(x, x') = {(\sum_{i=1}^d {(x'_i - x_i)^p})}^\frac{1}{p}$$
-where '$d$ represents the number of dimensions.
+where $d$ represents the number of dimensions.
 The most common choice is the
     1.  $p = 1$  (Manhattan distance)
     1.  $p = 2$  (Euclidean distance)
     1.  $p = \infty$ (Max of difference between coordinates in each dimension)